Azure/dalec/website/docs/spec.md

   TARGETVARIANT:
 ```

-These arguments are set based on the default docker platform for the machine, *unless* the platform is overriden explicitly in the docker build with `--platform`.
+These arguments are set based on the default docker platform for the machine, *unless* the platform is overridden explicitly in the docker build with `--platform`.
 For example, upon invoking `docker build` on a Linux amd64 machine, we would have `TARGETOS=linux`, `TARGETARCH=amd64`, `TARGETPLATFORM=linux/amd64`.

 :::note
 No default value should be included for these build args.
 These args are opt-in.
 If you haven't listed them in the args section as shown above, Dalec will **not** substitute values for them.